Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Numerical Illustration

 \section{Numerical Illustration}

-In this section we illustrate numerically the theoretical results on the decomposition of SV bounds studied in Section \ref{sectionFactor}, and how each component affects the SV bounds.
-We consider as our data generating process (DGP) a version of the model in \eqref{modelSV} with a linear additive latent structure, which is similar to that studied in \citet{li2019bivariate}:
+In this section we illustrate numerically and graphically the results on how each determinant affects the SV bounds and the decomposition of identification gains.\footnote{To make the paper manageable, we focus on the SV bounds.
+Our numerical analysis may be of broader interest as a prototype for evaluation of IV identification power that could be conducted in other frameworks under weaker assumptions, such as those in \citet{chesher2010instrumental}, \citet{heckman2001instrumental}, \citet{manski2000monotone} and \citet{mourifie2015sharp}.} Consider a data generating process (DGP) with a linear additive latent structure, which is similar to that studied in \citet{li2019bivariate}: